ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 - The date for the Chair election shall be announced at least 14 days in advance on the PGB mailing list and copied to the general mailing list.
 The election shall take place during a regularly scheduled PGB meeting.
 An invitation to PGB members to nominate themselves or others for Chair must be included.
 PGB members may nominate themselves by sending an email to the PGB mailing list or in person during a PGB meeting.

+Where a member nominates a third party that nomination must be explicitly accepted by that third party, either verbally at a meeting or by email to the PGB

 - On the day of the election, the sitting Chair shall review the nominations received and then ask for any in-person nominations from the floor.

 - If only one candidate is standing for Chair, the sitting Chair shall ask for objections to the candidate's approval.
 If no objections are heard, the new Chair will be declared elected by unanimous approval and the sitting Chair shall turn the meeting over to the new Chair.
 If an objection is heard, the sitting Chair shall take a roll call vote.